peng-hui/ASE21-MdPerfFuzz-Artifact/README.md

 ### Start MdPerfFuzz

-MdPerfFuzz works similar to AFL.
+MdPerfFuzz works similarly to AFL.
 To detect performance bugs, you simply add an argument `-p` when you start the fuzzer.
 The fuzzing results will be at the output directory you specify.

 ```sh
 cd src/